 Please contact us by emailing firstname.lastname@example.org if you are interested in becoming a member.
 It would be helpful if you would include details of your approximate standard and previous playing experience.

-The band rehearses every Thursday (with very few, notified, exceptions) from approximately 7:30pm until 9:30pm at St. Anne's School, Carlton Road, Southampton, SO15 2WZ (see map).
+The band rehearses every Thursday (with very few, notified, exceptions) from 7:30pm until 9:30pm at Itchen College, Middle Road, Bitterne, Southampton, SO19 7TB.

 Members are encouraged to attend as many rehearsals however they should notify their section leader if they cannot attend as this helps with rehearsal planning.